alexander-pastukhov/writing-games-with-python-and-psychopy/docs/08-memory.md

 # throws TypeError: 'tuple' object does not support item assignment
 i_am_a_tuple[1] = 1
-#> Error in eval(expr, p): TypeError: 'tuple' object does not support item assignment
+#> 'tuple' object does not support item assignment
 ```

 This means that when you need to pass a list of values to a function and you want them to have no link to the original variable, you should instead pass _a tuple of values_ to the function.
 The function still has a list of values but the link to the original list object is now broken.
 You can turn a list into a tuple using `tuple()`.
 Keeping in mind that `tuple()` creates a frozen copy of the list, what will happen below?